This post may contain affiliate links. Please see my full disclosure for details.

 Hi Bold Bakers!

-If you want a bright, rich, simple, and quick dessert — you’ve come to the right place.
+If you want a bright, decadent, simple, and quick dessert, you’ve come to the right place.
 Plus, just look at it!
-It’s gorgeous, and I’m not one to get into the weeds about decorating.
-I’m the first to admit that decorating is not my thing, but I love how this looks and turned out.
+It’s gorgeous, and I’m not one to get into the weeds about fussy decorating.
+I’m the first to admit that focusing on how a dessert looks more than it tastes is NOT my thing, but it’s easy to arrange the colorful fruit so that this dessert looks like it came from a pastry shop!
+And more importantly, this tart is absolutely scrumptious.

 The best part is that you don’t have to use the same exact fruit as I did.
 Use any fresh, juicy fruit of your choice, because when you put it on cold, sweet, creamy pastry cream and a flaky, crispy puff pastry, it will always be delicious!

-This recipe uses a couple of my other popular recipes, too.
-So open up my Crème Pâtissière (Pastry Cream) recipe and my Easy Puff Pastry recipe and have them ready!
-You can use store-bought puff pastry if you’d like, though, that’s completely fine!
+This recipe uses a couple of our other popular recipes, too.
+You use our Crème Pâtissière (Pastry Cream) Recipe and my Easy Puff Pastry Recipe here, and the homemade taste absolutely elevates this tart!
+You can use store-bought puff pastry if you’d like, though, and that’s completely fine!

 What Is A Summer Fruit Tart?